flarebyte/fairlie-functional/DECISIONS.md

 ## Railtrack image

-> A bird eye view of a railway track with just a few branches and
-> junctions.
-The track is surrounded by grass and trees.
-The image is in
-> black and white technical drawing architecture style
+> An image divided into two rectangles that each contains a railway track
+> seen from above (bird eye view).
+The first rectangle represents a
+> single track.
+The second rectangle represents one track that splits
+> into two.
+The image is a technical drawing made by an architect, ery
+> few colors, very simplified and stylised.

 ## Glossary